mecid/mecid.github.io/_posts/2022-06-07-what-is-new-in-swiftui-after-wwdc22.md

 ```

 #### Bottom Sheet
-The new *presentationDetents* view modifier allows us to present sheet as a bottom sheet and contol its size.
+The new *presentationDetents* view modifier allows us to present sheet as a bottom sheet and control its size.

 ```swift
 struct ContentView: View {